JoeyStanley/real/cv.md

 <a href="/downloads/150321-PLC39-abstract.pdf" class="abstract" target="_blank" title="open a pdf of the abstract to this presentation in a new window"></a>
 <a href="/downloads/150321-PLC39-slides.pptx" class="slides" title="download the powerpoint slides for this presentation"></a>

 [Janis Nuckolls](http://linguistics.byu.edu/directory/jbn34/), <strong>Joseph Stanley</strong>, Elizabeth Nielsen, and Roseanna Hopper.
 "The systematic stretching and adjusting of ideophonic phonology in Pastaza Quichua".
 Annual Meeting of the Society for the Study of Indigenous Languages of America ([SSILA 2013](http://www.ssila.org/members/join-or-renew/)).
 Boston, MA.
-January 3–6, 2013. (with BYU Department of Linguistics and English Language conference travel grant)
+January 3–6, 2013.
 <a href="/downloads/130103-SSILA-abstract.pdf" class="abstract" target="_blank" title="open a pdf of the abstract to this presentation in a new window"></a>

 ### Poster Presentations